 7. Armstrong Inns

-Exceeding expectations is what Armstrong Inns should be known for, with their two beautiful suites and three private townhomes.
+Armstrong Inns exceed expectations, with their two beautiful suites and three private townhomes.
 These cozy, cottage-like accommodations are unlike their counterparts offering guests more privacy and even allowing pets.

 With vintage, period furniture placed in vibrantly accented rooms featuring fluffy feather beds and stylish bathrooms, Armstrong Inns set the scene for an enchanting experience.
 Whether it be an accent of yellow in the room or scenic paintings saturated with color by renowned painter and owner William Armstrong, something is sure to catch your eye.
-Gourmet coffee, complimentary wine and sweet treats will certainly make appearances throughout the day, to be enjoyed anywhere you please—the gleaming garden, picturesque porch or backdoor balcony.
+Gourmet coffee, complimentary wine and sweet treats make appearances throughout the day.
+Enjoy them anywhere you please—the gleaming garden, picturesque porch or backdoor balcony.

 These inns, owned by Monique and William Armstrong, are perfect for a completely private experience.
 They offer dozens of packages, and if you stay for four nights, your next night just might be free!